 Parish News and Notes

 Congratulations to our Scouts, Megan Kirtyan and Hannah and Cathryn Popadin-Lesniak on being awarded the St. George Medal.
 All three girls were active in the sending of greeting cards to our troops during our Fall Ethnic Food Festival.
 Megan also made a beautiful diorama of the iconostasis and altar at St. Gregory's.

 James and Martha Podobinski recently visited our parish in Taylor, PA where an icon of the Virgin Mary and been exuding sweet-smelling myrrh.
 As James and Martha recount, it is an amazing and spiritually moving experience.
 If anyone would be interested in making a trip to Taylor to see the icon and pray before it, please let Fr.
-Joseph know so that he can arrange transportation.
+Andrew know so that he can arrange transportation.

 A signup sheet for Paschal flower donations and for reading at the Tomb of Christ from Friday evening until Saturday night will be available at the back of the Church starting this Sunday.
 The Book of Psalms is reader after the Friday Burial Service until the Vesperal Liturgy on Holy Saturday.
 After the Liturgy on Holy Saturday until the start of Nocturns on Saturday evening, the Book of Acts is read.